tonjo/football-data/README.md

 ### Installing

-It's in a early stage, install it from githubmode like so
+It's in a early stage, install it from github like so

 ```bash
 git clone https://github.com/tonjo/football-data.git